-Step 5: I monitor and possibly adjust my behavior to try to keep you thinking and feeling about me in the way I want you to, based on my own social goals for the situation and the expectations you have for me in this context.
-In the same way, you are likely monitoring and possibly adjusting your behavior to try and keep me and others thinking and feeling about you in the manner you want, based on your social goals and our social expectations for each of us in this situation.
+Step 5: I monitor and possibly adjust what I do or say to try to keep you thinking and feeling about my actions in the way I want you to, based on my own social goals for the situation and the expectations you have for me in this context.
+In the same way, you are likely monitoring and possibly adjusting what you do or say to try and keep me and others thinking and feeling about you in the manner you want, based on your social goals and our social expectations for each of us in this situation.

 Considerations when using this teaching framework

 These five steps happen within milliseconds and at an intuitive level below our immediate consciousness for most of us.
 The first four steps involve active social thought and metacognition; only the last step involves our seeking to adapt our behavior based on our collective social perspective taking and related social goals for this situation.